Relationship with EU law

-It is likely that community rights, such as registered and unregistered community designs and EU trade marks (previously community trade marks), will no longer have effect in the UK.
-Ultimately the scope of any rights applied for will not include the UK, and there will be questions about what will happen to the "UK portion" of such rights obtained before Brexit.
-If the right in question was automatically reduced in geographical scope, its value will diminish, especially given the economic significance of the UK, which could result in the right-holder losing out commercially.
-Any organisations which rely on community rights will now need swiftly to respond to changes in this area.
+Without an agreement to the contrary, community rights, such as registered and unregistered community designs and EU trade marks (previously community trade marks), will no longer have effect in the UK.
+Ultimately the scope of any rights applied for will not include the UK, and there remain questions about what will happen to the "UK portion" of such rights obtained before Brexit.
+If the right in question is automatically reduced in geographical scope, its value will diminish, especially given the economic significance of the UK, which could result in the right-holder losing out commercially.
+Any organisations which rely on community rights will now need swiftly to respond to changes in this area; notwithstanding the EU paper which was designed to give a degree of certainty to IP holders by saying unitary rights SHOULD continue to be recognised in the UK in a seamless manner.
+This will have to be agreed by the UK as part of any withdrawal agreement.
+More details on the future of trade marks may be found here

 Life Science regulation

 The UK’s various Life Sciences regulatory regimes are currently intimately connected with the EU; the European Medicines Agency is based in London and a sophisticated and comprehensive pharmacovigilance system has been established around this regime.
 Whilst change will, no doubt, be managed to enable a smooth transition, organisations working in this sector will need to be ready to adapt now that the regulatory framework is likely to be reshaped; a “soft Brexit” involving continued affiliation with the current system was rejected by the government so this area is particularly uncertain.
-Currently, France, Sweden, The Netherlands and Denmark are offering to host the EMA post-Brexit, with Lille being the front runner.
+Currently, 19 cities are offering to host the EMA post-Brexit, with Barcelona being the front runner.
+There will be significant implications for UK based pharma companies if the UK cannot agree a way of remaining within the EU life sciences regulatory environment.
+These are discussed here.

 European Digital Single Market